MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 - four buttons representing four different 3D models,
 - Play/Pause, Stop and Volume buttons (all of them disabled by default till the mesh loads)
-- Progress bar consisting of the outer "shell" and the inner progress "fill" with the text entity for diplaying the frame number
+- Progress bar consisting of the outer "shell" and the inner progress "fill" with the text entity for displaying the frame number

 The main entity representing the RYSK mesh itself is positioned in the center of the scene.
 It will connect to the UI elements and displays the 3D model based on the clicked button.